khongminhtn/helsinki-fullstack-course/notes/part9.md

 ### React components with TypeScript
 - React components are mere functions
 - We will no longer need prop-types package
-- We use interface for the parameters and JSX.Element as return type
+- We use type interface, extensions and unions for the parameters and JSX.Element as return type

 Examples
 ```